University of Kentucky

 Office: POT 733

-In Spring 2016, I co-taught a graduate course on Tropical Brill-Noether theory with Sam Payne.
+Expository Notes: In Spring 2016, I co-taught a graduate course on Tropical Brill-Noether Theory with Sam Payne.
 Notes from this seminar can be found on Sam's website here.